Great Mosque of Herat: Architecture

-Decoration from the Ghurid period in the present mosque

 In the southern and western iwan interior, decorative elements of the Ghurid period are uncovered.
 Made from stucco, they are stamped with floral and geometric patterns.
 Stucco is a material for molding ornaments.
 At the southeast corner of the mosque is the Ghurid portal.
 It has not served as a portal since unknown times.
 On both sides of the archway, Kufic inscriptions are displayed.
 This style of Arabic script is typical of Ghurid period inscriptions.
 The vertically placed bands of inscriptions are made of terracotta and worked into the base's mortar like a mosaic.
 On the front, they are glazed blue, contrasting with the light red brick tone of the background.
 The sidewalls of the portal are decorated with geometrical brick mosaic, interspersed with blue glazed tile plugs.